lesfurets/git-octopus/README.md

 	1. Someone else might breaks the merge, look at previous octopus job executions.

 	2. You felt in a complex case.
 There are ongoing works to prevent that from happening but for the moment this might happen.
 Don't hesitate to open an issue !

+## Community

+We have a [Google Group](https://groups.google.com/forum/#!forum/git-octopus), feel free to come and discuss with us.
+You can also send an email to git-octopus@googlegroups.com.